angehuy/sra_trim_asm/README.md

 - `RawReads/` – Downloaded raw SRA files.
 - `CleanedReads/` – Trimmed sequencing reads.
 - `FastQCResults/` – Quality control reports from FastQC.
-- `Assemblies/` – Assembled contigs from Skesa.
+- `Assemblies/` – Assembled contigs from SPAdes.

 The pipeline utilizes **Seqera containers** to execute these tasks, ensuring reproducibility and ease of use.
 It only requires a supplied SRA accession to begin the process, so test data is not needed.